wpmetabox/mb-rest-api/readme.txt

 == Screenshots ==

 == Changelog ==

+= 2.0.0 - 2022-10-11 =
+- Complete rewrite the plugin for clarity and maintainability
+- Add support for settings page, allow you to get and update data for settings pages
+- Show errors when updating non-existing fields

 = 1.5.1 - 2022-08-16 =
 - Fix cannot update user meta in a custom table (#18)